 After I learned to let go of the past and started feeling good about myself again, I quickly learned that I can be of service to others who were in my same shoes.
 I started giving back, and I began helping young people who struggled with substance abuse.
 The level of serenity I reach by doing this is unmatched.
 This is my life’s purpose – to help people find themselves and teach different ways to achieve serenity.

 I finally found peace six years ago when I put the drugs and alcohol down.
 I live a serene lifestyle.
 Instead of looking for the next high I look for the next person I can be of service to.
 I do not compulsively think of using anymore and the greatest joys in my life come from within.
-I used to think the strongest drug or the nicest watch or having the most money was the key to life.
+I used to think the strongest drug or the nicest watch or having the most money was the key to life and I used to bet on online apps since comparethebets has this exclusive bonus.
 But now I honestly know the key to life is helping others, keeping a clear mind and taking care of yourself.

 Everyone has their own idea of what it means to feel serene.
 While I have been able to help many people with their process, it is up to you to define it.
 What does serenity mean to you?